smatechnologies/ibm-i-agent-docs/docs/security/work-management-authority.md

         message, and it may also identify the line of the program where the message event occurred.
-  - If an operator must respond to an error message, and there are no other instructions applying to the error, an answer of \"D\" = dump may produce a helpful formatted program dump report among the printed output of the job that issued the message.
+  - If an operator must respond to an error message, and there are no other instructions applying to the error, an answer of "D" = dump may produce a helpful formatted program dump report among the printed output of the job that issued the message.
 Attempt to locate and save the dump report.
 The first page of the dump